 Bánh Mì Hội An

 This place did not disappoint!
 There are chain stores all across Hanoi so keep your eyes open for when you might need a mid-afternoon snack.
-I bought the Hội An special which had pate, mayonnaise, carrots, cilantro/coriander, pork, chili sauce, and the special Hội An sauce for 25,000 VND.
+I bought the Hội An special which had pate, mayonnaise, carrots, cilantro/coriander, pork, chilli sauce, and the special Hội An sauce for 25,000 VND.

 Best Hanoi food #5: Bánh cuốn | Vietnamese steamed rice rolls

 Bánh cuốn is a rice noodle roll dish mixed with seasoned ground pork, mushroom, and shallots.
 Pair it with a side of chả lụa (Vietnamese pork sausage), nước chấm (fish sauce) and cucumber and you have yourself a delicious meal (seriously, I am drooling as I think of it) bánh cuốn.
 While this dish is relatively easy to make, not all places make them well.
 The best ones use a fair mix of pork and minced shallots inside the roll.
 Some places tend to add a tiny bit of oil as they make the rice noodle roll, making the dish ultra delicious.

 Best places to eat in Hanoi for Bánh cuốn

 This street stall was the only place where I tried bánh cuốn outside of our hotels and let me tell ya, the dish really hit the spot.
 You can find ones with meat as well as a vegetarian option as well.
 Quán Bánh Cuốn Kỳ Đồng is in a little alley that had some other delicious looking restaurants worth trying.